 Apple fans - here are simple instructions on how to resize images on a Mac!

 Resizing an image is a critical step to ensure that your photo appears properly on your website—particularly because images are often too large for the page.
 It’s important that you resize them before you upload to DSS.
 The following steps explain how to properly resize an image using PM.

-Step 1: Once you’ve chosen an image you want included on your website, and you verify that you own the image or have the rights to use it, navigate to the location on your computer where the image is saved.
+Step 1: Once you’ve chosen an image you want to include on your website, and you verify that you own the image or have the rights to use it, navigate to the location on your computer where the image is saved.

 Step 2: Click the Start menu, and choose All Programs > Microsoft Office > Microsoft Office 2010 Tools > Microsoft Office Picture Manager.
 If your PC doesn’t have this program as part of your Microsoft Office package, you’ll need to open the file with another type of image editing software.
 Once you choose that software, please refer to its Help menu for instructions on how to resize an image.